euforicio/spec-kit/CONTRIBUTING.md

 1. Run linter: `make lint`
 1. Test the CLI functionality with a sample project if relevant
 1. Push to your fork and submit a pull request
-1. Wait for your pull request to be reviewed and merged.
+1. Wait for your pull request to be reviewed and merged by the Euforicio maintainers.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: